 So how can you turn the threat posed by new channels and technology into an opportunity to improve customer loyalty and satisfaction?

-The answer lies in consumers’ cell phones.
-As digital consumers’ steady companion, the cell phone has become an important part of the buying journey.
+The answer lies in consumers’ smart phones.
+As digital consumers’ steady companion, the mobile phone has become an important part of the buying journey.
 It is also the most direct way to reach your customers.
 By integrating mobile communication into your organization’s omnichannel strategy, you get a powerful tool for awakening interest, inspiring new purchases, and strengthening customer loyalty.
-Cell phones present companies with the opportunity to communicate quickly, easily and inexpensively via SMS.
+Mobile phones present companies with the opportunity to communicate quickly, easily and inexpensively via SMS.
 As long as you ensure your SMS communication happens on the customer’s terms, the channel is an invaluable compliment to customer dialogue throughout the buying journey.

-1. Engage new customers with the help of cell phones
+1. Engage new customers with the help of their phones

-2. Enable purchases and send receipts via cell phones
+2. Enable purchases and send receipts via smart phones

 These uses of SMS make it easier for customers to make purchases, and for companies to make sales and deliveries.